Identifying users

 Specifying display name and email

-The identify API also accepts an optional second argument: a JSON object containing simple key/value pairs that you'd like to capture for the current user.
+The Identify Users API also accepts an optional second argument: a JSON object containing simple key/value pairs that you'd like to capture for the current user.

 Unlike the uid, you may choose to include personally-identifiable user information in the userVars.